joakim-olsson/Stock-Application/README.md

 ### How to use the application:

-Run the main method in the "App" class
+Run the main method in the "App" class and make sure to include the .jar dependencies when compiling the project.

 ### FAQ